Senate Bill: Health and Location Data Protection Act (HLDPA)

 Under the text of HLDPA, the act makes it unlawful for any data broker to “sell, resell, license, trade, transfer, share, or otherwise provide or make available: (1) location data, (2) health data, (3) other categories of data identified by Commission that address or reveal a category of data described before.”
 The act however does provide exceptions to sharing your personal health and location information.
 Any entity or exception under HIPAA, the Health Insurance Portability and Accountability Act, that is able to share the same information preempts HLDPA.

 The Federal Trade Commission will enforce the policy along with state attorneys general.
-The HLDPA also allows a private right of action which will allow an injured person to sue enforce the provision of the law.
+The HLDPA also allows a private right of action which will allow an injured person to sue to enforce the provision of the law.
 The FTC will receive $1 billion in funding over the next 10 years to “carry out its work, including the enforcement of [HLDPA].”
-The bill was introduced on June 15, 2022 and is currently waiting Senate deliberation after having been read twice and referred to the Committee on Commerce, Science, and Transportation.
+The bill was introduced on June 15, 2022, and is waiting for Senate deliberation after being read twice and referred to the Committee on Commerce, Science, and Transportation.

 Warren, Wyden, Murray, Whitehouse, Sanders, Introduce Legislation to Ban Data Brokers from Selling Americans’ Location and Health Data, Elizabeth Warren Campaign Website, (Jun.
 15, 2022), https://www.warren.senate.gov/newsroom/press-releases/warren-wyden-murray-whitehouse-sanders-introduce-legislation-to-ban-data-brokers-from-selling-americans-location-and-health-data